The Great Reshuffle

 Unemployment rate has fallen to 4.3% following the pandemic leading to an employee-driven market.
 Employers need to consider improvements to their company culture, recruitment process and online employer branding.

-Considerations to your online reviews both from the customer and ex-employees, both contributing to your online employer branding.
+Considerations to your online reviews from the customer and ex-employees contribute to your online employer branding.
 Candidates are more likely to research a company to gather an opinion.
-Candidates look at the company’s social media channels, online customer reviews and some utilise Glassdoor helping to provide insights to company culture from employee reviews.
+Candidates look at the company’s social media channels, online customer testimonials and some utilise Glassdoor helping to provide insights to company culture from employee reviews.

 The top priority for candidates is work life balance, however the fastest growing priority was flexible working arrangements which grew by 12.3% from April 2020 to June 2021.
 Are you highlighting your flexibility within your job description?
 Candidates appreciate companies who are transparent within the job description, for example, including hybrid opportunities to including the salary range.
 Another transparency tip is to ensure the companies name is within job advertisement.